bkauf/next-store/README.md

 ```

-1. Creaet an ENV file for the demo application
+1. Create a .env file for the demo application

 create a .env file in the demo-website directory and replace the variables below with your own.
 If you would like to run this locally and not in cloud build on GCP you will need a service account, see option section below for more details.